Model Context Protocol (MCP) Quick Start Guide

 ```

-Next, we create the client code:
+Next, let's create the client code:

 ```python